sdegutis/immaculatalibrary.com/app/model/snippets/data/2023-05-02-st-jerome-and-st-augustine-as-worldwide-witnesses-of-the-received-teachings-of-mary.md

 ---
 published: true
-title: St. Jerome and St. Augustine as worldwide witnesses of the received teachings of Mary
+title: St. Jerome and St. Augustine as worldwide fifth century witnesses of the received teachings of Mary
 archiveSlug: st-john-henry-newmans-reply-to-dr-puseys-eirenicon
 archivePage: '43'
 bookSlug: st-john-henry-newman-reply-to-eirenicon